alimranahmed/LaraBlog/README.md

 # Blog Using Laravel 8
 ### Let's keep it as simple as possible.
 Configure anything you want
 A full-featured blogging system for personal use.
-Minimum library used.
 No frontend theme and anything heavy or unnecessary library used.

+### Technologies used
+1. Laravel
+2. Livewire
+3. TailwindCSS

 ### There are four several types of users with several permissions
-1. Admin
+1. Admin/Owner
   * Can manage articles and comments of other users
   * Can manage categories
   * Can manage keywords
   * Can manage other users except Owner

-2. Owner
-  * Can do anything that can be done by admin
-  * Create admin user
-  * Change system configuration variables

-3. Author
-  * Can write article and can manage his own article
-  * Can manage comments on his own article

 4. Reader
   * Can read and comment on article providing his email address.